-4.4 Temperature and Dissolved Oxygen
+4.4 Temperature

-- 1) Lewis River.
-The Project shall not cause any violation of the temperature and dissolved oxygen water quality criteria as specified for Class 'A' waters, WAC 173-201A-030(2)(c)(ii) and (iv) in and below Merwin Dam.
-The Licensee shall not cause these waters to exceed 18°C nor dissolved oxygen concentrations to go below 8 mg/L. If the presence or operation of the dam causes violation of these criteria, the Licensee shall modify its operation to the extent necessary to ensure that the Project does not cause such exceedance. - 2) Lake Merwin.
-The Project shall not cause any violation of the temperature or dissolved oxygen water quality criteria as specified for Lake Class waters in WAC 173-201A-030(5)(c)(ii) and (iv) in Lake Merwin.
-If the presence or operation of the Merwin Dam causes violation of these criteria, the Licensee shall modify its operation to the extent necessary following the compliance schedule outlined below to ensure that the Project does not cause such exceedance.
-The Lake Class temperature and dissolved oxygen criteria that applies to the reservoir mandates no measurable change from natural conditions.
-The Merwin Dam has created artificial lake conditions over which the project has some control.
-In such circumstances, Ecology requires the

-Licensee to use all reasonable and feasible measures to achieve conditions that best protect the designated or characteristic uses for fish and shellfish (WAC 173-201A(2)(b)(iii)) within the reservoir

-3) The Licensee shall develop a Temperature Water Quality Attainment Plan (TWQAP) for the Lake Merwin canyon (Canyon).
+- 1) Lake Merwin.
+The Project shall not cause any violation of the temperature water quality criterion as specified for Lake Class waters in WAC 173-201A-030(5)(c)(iv) in Lake Merwin and Yale Lake.
+If the presence or operation of the Yale Dam causes violation of this criterion, the Licensee shall modify its operation to the extent necessary following the compliance schedule outlined below to ensure that the Project does not cause such exceedance.
+The Lake Class temperature criterion that applies to the reservoir mandates no measurable change from natural conditions.
+Both the Yale and Merwin Dams have created artificial lake conditions over which the project has some control.
+In such circumstances, Ecology requires the Licensee to use all reasonable and feasible measures to achieve conditions that best protect the designated or characteristic uses for fish and shellfish (WAC 173-201A(2)(b)(iii)) within the reservoir. - 2) The Licensee shall develop a Temperature Water Quality Attainment Plan (TWQAP) for the Lake Merwin canyon (Canyon).
 A draft of the TWQAP shall be submitted for Ecology review and approval.
-This draft shall be submitted within one (1) year of license issuance.

-The purpose of this TWQAP is to identify and maintain the highest attainable water quality conditions to provide a temperature fluctuation regime that is reasonable and feasible to achieve and which will best protect the cold-water biota.
-The TWQAP must include a reasonable compliance schedule for carrying out an adaptive process within ten (10) years of license renewal for evaluating feasible technical and operational changes to improve temperature for cold water biota using the steps outlined below:

-a) identify the Canyon's species of fish and macroinvertebrates (identified to the lowest practical level) and determine where they are found in the water column at different life stages and different times of day;

-b) evaluate the temperature requirements of those organisms that use the upper water column;

-c) evaluate the effects of the project-related temperature fluctuations on these organisms;
+This draft shall be submitted within one (1) year of license issuance. - The purpose of this TWQAP is to identify and maintain the highest attainable water quality conditions to provide a temperature fluctuation regime that is reasonable and feasible to achieve and which will best protect the cold-water biota.
+The TWQAP must include a reasonable compliance schedule for carrying out an adaptive process within ten (10) years of license renewal for evaluating feasible technical and operational changes to improve temperature for cold water biota using the steps outlined below: - a. identify the Canyon's species of fish and macroinvertebrates (identified to the lowest practical level) and determine where they are found in the water column at different life stages and different times of day; - b. evaluate the temperature requirements of those organisms that use the upper water column; - c. evaluate the effects of the project-related temperature fluctuations on these organisms; - d. if necessary to protect the most sensitive beneficial uses, identify the target temperatures in the Canyon which will protect the organisms in the upper water column, lower water column and/or the benthos;

-- d) if necessary to protect the most sensitive beneficial uses, identify the target temperatures in the Canyon which will protect the organisms in the upper water column, lower water column and the benthos; - e) if necessary to protect the most sensitive beneficial uses, identify all reasonable and feasible methods to ensure that the water temperature fluctuation regime in the Canyon remains below levels which would harm the aquatic biota or limit the potential healthy cold water habitat; and - f) identify adaptive management strategies to further improve the temperature fluctuation regime for cold-water biota in the event that target temperatures are not achieved - 4) If it is determined through the TWQAP that steps must be taken in order to protect the most sensitive beneficial uses, the Licensee shall employ all reasonable and feasible methods identified in response to condition 2 (e and f) to ensure that the water temperature fluctuation regime in the Canyon remains below levels which would harm the aquatic biota or limit the potential healthy cold water habitat - 5) The Licensee shall monitor temperature and dissolved oxygen in the forebay and tailrace of Merwin Dam in accordance with condition 4 8.3 of this Certification-Order under Monitoring and Reporting.
-This monitoring is in addition to any temperature monitoring required in the approved TWOAP.
+- e. if necessary to protect the most sensitive beneficial uses, identify all reasonable and feasible methods to ensure that the water temperature fluctuation regime in the Canyon remains below levels which would harm the aquatic biota or limit the potential healthy cold water habitat; and - f. identify adaptive management strategies to further improve the temperature fluctuation regime for cold-water biota in the event that target temperatures are not achieved. - 3) If it is determined through the TWQAP that steps must be taken in order to protect the most sensitive beneficial uses, the Licensee shall employ all reasonable and feasible methods identified in response to condition 2(e and f) to ensure that the water temperature fluctuation regime in the Canyon remains below levels which would harm the aquatic biota or limit the potential healthy cold water habitat. - 4) The Licensee shall monitor temperature in the forebay and tailrace of Yale Dam in accordance with condition 4.8.3 of this Certification-Order under Monitoring and Reporting.
+This monitoring is in addition to any temperature monitoring required in the approved TWQAP.